foxwallet/hc.foxwallet.com/docs/filecoin-advance/import-from-filfox.md

 ---

 # Import Wallet From Filfox
-Due to some historical reason, the mnemonic of the Filfox web wallet is not  compatible with other wallets.
+Due to some historical reasons, the mnemonic of the Filfox web wallet is not compatible with other wallets.

 If the mnemonic of the Filfox web wallet is directly imported into other wallets, different addresses will be obtained.

-This article introduces a method to import the address on the Filfox web wallet into FoxWallet through the private key.
+This article introduces a method to import the address from the Filfox web wallet into FoxWallet through the private key.

 ## 1. Export private key from FILFox